Everything you need to know about the double glazing and conservatory industry

 Many double glazing and home improvement companies have diversified into the roofline market, competing with builders and roofing contractors for the installation of fascias, soffits, guttering and cladding.
-Some of the major extruders of PVC-U and PVC-UE (foamed filled) include Kestrel/Celuform, GAP (Homeline), Freefoam and Swish.
-There are now over 7,000 companies who install roofline products, and Insight has a database of roofline installers.
+Some of the major extruders of uPVC and PVC-UE (foam filled) include Kestrel/Celuform, GAP (Homeline), Freefoam and Swish.
+There are now over 7,000 companies that install roofline products, and Insight has a database of roofline installers.

 Vertical Sliding (VS) Windows

-Folding and sliding doors are a rapidly growing market and are now often chosen as an alternative to patio doors and french doors.
-They enable larger openings within homes and conservatories, and consist of several (typically between 3 and 7) frames hinged together that fold back against each other in a concertina style.
+Folding and sliding doors are a rapidly growing market and are now often chosen as an alternative to patio doors and French doors.
+They enable larger openings within homes and conservatories, and consist of several (typically between three and seven) frames hinged together that fold back against each other in a concertina style.
 Details are within the Insight databases.

-A composite door consists of a slab which is similar in appearance to a traditional timber door.
-The slab is constructed of a combination of materials, typically a thermoplastic, GRP or steel skin bonded to an engineered timber frame ‘skeleton’.
-The slab is typically filled with high-density foam (although it can also be solid), and the edge of the door slab is usually a PVC-U/GRP or similar frame to prevent moisture penetration.
+A composite door consists of a slab that is similar in appearance to a traditional timber door.
+The slab is constructed of a combination of materials, typically a thermoplastic, glass-reinforced plastic (GRP) or steel skin bonded to an engineered timber frame ‘skeleton’.
+It is typically filled with high-density foam (although it can also be solid), and the edge of the door slab is usually a uPVC/GRP or similar frame to prevent moisture penetration.

 Helping you target the right prospects

 If you wish to target any of the markets or companies within the window, door, conservatory or building industry, Insight Data has the in-depth industry knowledge to help you.
-Our range of prospect databases are the most accurate, relevant and up-to-date available and you can also take advantage of our marketing services for direct mail, email marketing, telesales and design/print.
+Our range of prospect databases is the most accurate, relevant and up-to-date available.
+You can also take advantage of our marketing services for direct mail, email marketing, telesales and design/print.